andrew/ultimate-awesome/README.md

 - [cs-learning-path](https://github.com/Ahmed-Hamdy101/cs-learning-path) - This Source of High Quality Educations Including Version of Reverse-engineering that would be publish soon.
 - [awesome-pqc](https://github.com/AI-in-Transportation-Lab/awesome-pqc) - A carefully curated collection of high-quality resources, tools, research papers, implementations, and tutorials dedicated to Post-Quantum Cryptography (PQC) — the emerging frontier of cryptographic security designed to withstand quantum adversaries.
 - [Awesome-NeRFs-3DGS-underwater-robotics](https://github.com/AlePuglisi/Awesome-NeRFs-3DGS-underwater-robotics) - A list of resources to start with Neural Radiance Fields (NeRFs) and 3D Gaussian Splatting (3DGS).
 From foundations to novelty, tailored for Robotics applications and the marine domain.
-- [awesomets1resources](https://github.com/alexjyong/awesomets1resources) - List of content for The Sims 1.
 - [awesome-deno](https://github.com/AM-77/awesome-deno) - 😎 Curated list of Deno's libraries, resources, articles and all sort of awesome things.
 - [awesome-ai-in-radiation-oncology](https://github.com/amithjkamath/awesome-ai-in-radiation-oncology) - A curated list of AI and machine learning resources for radiation oncology.
 - [awesome-evm-data-tools](https://github.com/anastasiarods/awesome-evm-data-tools) - Awesome list of EVM data tools and libraries.